10 Demand Generation Tools for 2026: A B2B Buyer’s Guide by Stage

 Are Demand Generation Tools Worth the Investment?

 The honest answer to “are they worth it” is conditional: tools generate ROI when the messaging works and the ICP is defined.
 They generate cost when neither is true.
-The Clickworker engagement above represents one end of the curve.
+Martal’s nine-year Clickworker engagement, which has closed deals with more than 60 companies and manages over $1.2M in annual sales, represents one end of the curve.
 The other end is the team that buys 6sense without a target account list — same software, opposite outcome.

 A working framework for sizing the investment by stage: